noahehall/theBookOfNoah/0current/aws/0servers.md

 ## basics

-### best practices
+### best practices / gotchas

 - always
   - view the dashboards
     - [ec2 global dashboard](https://console.aws.amazon.com/ec2globalview/home)
+- sometimes
+- never
+- gotchas
+  - AMIs are region specific
+    - so an AMI ID for us-east-1 (nyc) wont work in us-west-2 (oregon)

 ## ec2

+- instance connect: connect to an instance from the browser

-### use cases
+- use cases

-- ec2
   - secure; resizable compute capacity in the cloud
   - virtual machines you run in the cloud
   - configure cpu, memory, storage & networking capabilities
   - spot instances: launched via unused e2 capacity at a reduced price

-### best practices/gotchas

-- gotchas
-  - AMIs are region specific
-    - so an AMI ID for us-east-1 (nyc) wont work in us-west-2 (oregon)

-### terms

 - ami: images containing operating system, applications, configuration